Sam Brownback: Other issues

-On September 27, 2006, Brownback introduced a bill called the Truth in Video Game Rating Act (S.3935), which would regulate the rating system of computer and video games.

 On June 15, 2006, President George W. Bush signed into law the Broadcast Decency Enforcement Act of 2005 sponsored by Brownback, a former broadcaster himself.
-The new law stiffens the penalties for each violation of the Act.
+The new law stiffened the penalties for each violation of the Act.
 The Federal Communications Commission will be able to impose fines in the amount of $325,000 for each violation by each station that violates decency standards.
-The legislation raises the fine by tenfold.
+The legislation raised the fine by tenfold.

 On September 3, 1997, Meredith O'Rourke, an employee of Kansas firm Triad Management Services, was deposed by the Senate Committee on Governmental Affairs regarding her activities and observations while providing services for the company relative to fund raising and advertising for Brownback.
 The deposition claims that Triad circumvented existing campaign finance laws by channeling donations through Triad, and also bypassed the campaign law with Triad running 'issue ads' during Brownback's first campaign for the Senate.

-He has said he does not believe there is an inherent right to privacy in the U.S. Constitution.
+Brownback has said he does not believe there is an inherent right to privacy in the U.S. Constitution.
 He has, however, expressed disapproval of George W. Bush's assertions on the legality of the NSA wiretapping program.

-Brownback voted to maintain current gun laws: guns sold without trigger locks.
-He opposes gun control.

-Brownback is a lead sponsor of the International Marriage Broker Regulation Act of 2005 and frequently speaks out against the mail-order bride industry.

 Brownback introduced into the Senate a resolution (Senate Joint Resolution 4) calling for the United States to apologize for past mistreatment of Native Americans.

-Brownback's voting record on civil rights was rated 20 percent by the ACLU.
-He voted "yes" on ending special funding for minority and women-owned business and "yes" on recommending a Constitutional ban on flag desecration.
-He opposes quotas in admission to institutions of higher education.
-He voted "yes" on increasing penalties for drug offenses and voted "yes" on more penalties for gun and drug violations.

-Brownback voted against banning chemical weapons.
-He voted "yes" on reauthorizing the PATRIOT Act and voted "yes" on extending the PATRIOT Act's wiretap provision.
-In May 2007, Brownback stated that "Iran is the lead sponsor of terrorism around the world."
-He supports talks and peaceful measures with Iran, but no formal diplomatic relations.
+Brownback was responsible for introducing the Senate's version of a bill that would successfully establish the National Museum of African American History and Culture.

+Brownback has advocated for closer relations between the United States and Armenia, citing the need to defend the country from aggression by Azerbaijan.
+In a 2023 Washington Times opinion piece, the former ambassador called for Israel to also support Armenia due to the two nations' shared backgrounds as Judeo-Christian nations populated by ethnic groups that have been the victims of genocides despite geopolitical tensions.
+On April 24, 2024, Brownback called for sanctions against Azerbaijan and that the United States "can’t let a repeat of 1915 happen again on our watch" at an Armenian Genocide Remembrance Day rally in front of the White House.